named-data/ndn-dot-net/INSTALL.md

 * Under "Translation Destination Directory", click Browse and browse to `ndn-dot-net/src` .
 * In the Translate Projects window, Click Finish.
 The output is in `ndn-dot-net/src/net` .
 * (The translator creates an Eclipse project with temporary Java files, for example `translation_ndn-dot-net_Tue_Dec_22_08_27_23_PST_2015`.
 Delete it.)
-* We need to globally capitalize the override methods `equals` and `toString`, rename classes Signathre and PublicKey in the System namespace which conflict, fix the use of DateTime.Now.Millisecond, fix .length and .parseInt in OID.cs, fix the erroneous translation to @"\0", fix the erroneous translation to MD5,
+* We need to globally remove the conversion date so every file doesn't change, globally capitalize the override methods `equals` and `toString`, globally rename classes Signature and PublicKey in the System namespace which conflict, fix the use of DateTime.Now.Millisecond, fix .length and .parseInt in OID.cs, fix the erroneous translation to @"\0", fix the erroneous translation to MD5,